syncfusion-content/windowsforms-docs/WindowsForms/DateTimePickerAdv/Child-Controls.md

-> Note: The text field can be refreshed programmatically by calling DateTimePickerAdv.RefreshFields() method.
+N> The text field can be refreshed programmatically by calling DateTimePickerAdv.RefreshFields() method.

- See Also
+ {% seealso %}
   Navigating between Fields, UpDown and DropDown Buttons
+{% endseealso %}

 ###  Null Value Settings